In modern sensor systems, estimation and sensor fusion play a significant part in the design of the multiple sensors.

 - Cost£1,800 Concessions available

-Course structureA five-day course consisting of lectures, case studies, and lab sessions on estimation and fusion algorithms.
+Course structureThis course consists of lectures, case studies, and lab sessions on estimation and fusion algorithms.
 Matlab will be used during lab sessions.
 All delegates will receive a Certificate of Attendance at the end of the course.
 The course starts on Monday 21st at 14.00 pm, the rest of the sessions will be AM only – face to face at Cranfield University campus.

 What you will learn